LezWatch/lwtv-plugin/readme.md

 The LezWatch.TV plugin contains custom code for use with the site.
 Instead of having everything hardcoded into the theme, or shoved in a shared MU Plugin, it was moved to it's own plugin.
 This allows it to be updated outside of the theme and deploy new features as needed.

-The code was written by Tracy Levesque and Mika Epstein, with assistance from [Yikes Inc.](https://YikesInc.com)
+The code was written by Tracy Levesque and Mika Epstein, with assistance from [Yikes!](https://YikesInc.com)

 Further documentation can be found at [docs.lezwatchtv.com](https://docs.lezwatchtv.com)